Registration is Open for Fall 2021 Cohort

 During the initial four weeks of the course, participants should expect to attend two, 90-minute webinars and spend about two hours completing activities between webinars.
 Following the 2-day workshop, participants should plan to prepare for and meet with a local improvement team weekly or biweekly for the remaining eight weeks of the course.
 During that time, participants have the option to join three, 1-hour small group coaching sessions and should plan to attend a final 90-minute webinar.

-Contact us if you have questions about the course.
+Let us know if you have questions about the course or would like to join our mailing list.